christopherkmoore/windower/addons/otto/README.md

 Bugs

-dispel not working
-weaponskills not working
-maybe MB not working
+maybe MB not working -- strings crash aspir not working

-auto targeting is still pretty bad sleep seen broken for single target. -- because engaged not updating. not brd problem i think
+auto targeting is still pretty bad

-weaponskill / magicburst carries to new target. add checks -- aspir is targeting any target add distance checks on spells targets to improve the check ticks check functions tick even when class is nil. find a way to turn off the check
+add checks -- aspir is targeting any target add distance checks on spells targets to improve the check ticks check functions tick even when class is nil. find a way to turn off the check

 TODO
+The dispel monster immunities is wrong...
 AutoCOR?
-Dunno seems pretty simple... buffs i guess?
+Dunno seems pretty simple... buffs i guess? get rid of indiviual job on's in the script. can just be otto on now and start does init for everyones job.
+The individual commands will still work tho

 Finish EMPY